HinodeXRT/xrtpy/joss/paper.md

  - Deriving Temperature and Emission Measure: With the 'temperature_from_filter_ratio' routine, XRTpy simplifies the process of deriving temperature and emission measure maps for a pair of images using the filter ratio method, \autoref{fig:Figure 3} illustrates an example of the function application.

- - Enhancing Image Sharpness with Point Spread Function (Deconvolution): Deconvolution is a powerful technique for improving image sharpness.
-This tool applies deconvolution to XRT images, effectively reducing blurring effects caused by the telescope's point spread function.
+ - `xrtpy.image_correction.deconvolve`: Deconvolution is a powerful technique for improving image sharpness.
+The `deconvolve` function applies deconvolution to XRT images, effectively reducing blurring effects caused by the telescope's point spread function.

  - Light Leak Correction: The 'remove_lightleak' function is designed to eliminate light leak (visible stray light) from XRT synoptic composite images.
 This results in cleaner and more precise images suitable for in-depth analysis.